Sky Castle (2018)

-Faced with a miniature pyramid that’s supposed to symbolize the social hierarchy, the young Soo-han is asked by his parents which part of the pyramid does he want to be placed.
+Faced with a miniature pyramid that’s supposed to symbolize the social hierarchy, the young Soo-han is asked by his parents which part of the pyramid he aspires to be part of.

 “The top”, he says at first; his parents reassured.
-But he quickly retracts his answer and points out that Egyptians don’t place the mummy at the top of the pyramid but rather, the middle, as it is the center of mass, and therefore the most stable.
+It’s supposed to be the correct answer.
+But Soo-han quickly retracts what he said and points out that Egyptians don’t place the mummy at the top of the pyramid, but rather, the middle, as it is the center of mass, and therefore the most stable.

 “The middle is the best spot”, he points out.